 “You’ve been to Mount Pleasant to the Printers Hall?” he asked.
 “That’s an interesting dynamic, especially when the Ladies of Letterpress, the national organization, has their thing there for two or three days.
 You get all these young, hip women, covered with tattoos, and then the old crusty guys, who are, you know, shall we say, ‘droll’ characters … and everybody’s interacting, and they all share the love of this stuff.
 And it’s neat.
 It really is.”

 Another hopeful sign is, “You’re seeing book-arts programs pop up in universities and some colleges,” says Timothy.
 “And the internet has changed so much—there are discussion groups where young printers can ask questions and the old guys will answer them.
 It’s really cool.”

 But it’s not a cheap career to get into.
 Timothy explains, “A Vandercook Proof Press, which is the go-to press for so many young artistic types—back in the ’70s and early ’80s I could have hauled those off for nothing.
 Now they’re going for eight or ten thousand dollars?
 It’s crazy.”

 He continues, “What I’m doing, there’s probably no future, because most young people don’t want to deal with a nine-ton press or a one-ton Linotype.”

 Not many antique printers are attempting projects of the same scope as the Wapsi—160 pages of excellent, substantive writing presented in a meticulously illustrated layout its readers have cherished from day one.
-Timothy will release the final issue of the Wapsipinicon Almanac this November.
+Timothy will release the final issue of the Wapsipinicon Almanac in November, 2018.